IDMIL/tstick-docs/docs/setup/advanced-settings.md

 # Sensor Settings

+!!! note

+    This page only applies to the T-Stick 4GW/5GW and their variants.

 To access the T-Stick Settings page, access the T-Stick Setup page using the instructions shown in the connection guide.

 You can access the settings of your T-Stick by connecting to the